 PWZ - Invesco California AMT-Free Municipal Bond ETF

-The Invesco California AMT-Free Municipal Bond ETF (Fund) is based on the ICE BofAML California Long-Term Core Plus Municipal Securities Index (Index).
-The Fund generally will invest at least 80% of its total assets in municipal securities that comprise the Index and that also are exempt from the federal alternative minimum tax.
-The Index is composed of US dollar-denominated, investment grade, tax-exempt debt publicly issued by California or any US territory, or their political subdivisions, in the US domestic market with a term of at least 15 years remaining to final maturity.
+The Fund seeks to track the investment results of the ICE BofAML California Long-Term Core Plus Municipal Securities Index.
+The Fund generally will invest at least 80% of its total assets in municipal securities that comprise the Underlying Index and that also are exempt from the federal alternative minimum tax ("AMT").

 - Sector